Pepsi8142/Ostad/README.md

 ## TASKS

-- [ ] Books can be added to the system.
+1. Books can be added to the system.
 Use at least the title, author(s), ISBN, publishing year, price, and quantity.
 You can use any extra fields you find necessary.
-- [ ] The system should be able to take multiple authors for a single book.
+2. The system should be able to take multiple authors for a single book.
-- [ ] View all the books in the list.
+3. View all the books in the list.
 Use any format you feel comfortable with.
 Good-looking output would be much appreciated.
-- [ ] Search for books by title or ISBN.
+4. Search for books by title or ISBN.
 Users should be able to enter a simple search term and find all the books with titles or ISBNs containing that search term.
 The user shouldn't select which one to search for.
-- [ ] Search books by authors.
+5. Search books by authors.
 Users will search by author name and get the output containing all the books whose author name contains the search term.
-- [ ] Remove a book by searching and selecting.
+6. Remove a book by searching and selecting.
-- [ ] The books can be lent to someone.
+7. The books can be lent to someone.
 When it is lent to someone, the quantity of books should be decreased.
-- [ ] If no books are available to lend, an error message should be printed saying not enough books available to lend.
+8. If no books are available to lend, an error message should be printed saying not enough books available to lend.
-- [ ] View all the books that were lent and who lent the book.
+9. View all the books that were lent and who lent the book.
-- [ ] Books can be returned.
+10. Books can be returned.
 The quantity should be updated accordingly.
-- [ ] Save the book state(added books, lent books, etc.) to a file(any file you wish).
+11. Save the book state(added books, lent books, etc.) to a file(any file you wish).
-- [ ] When a book is added or removed, it should be automatically saved into a file.
+12. When a book is added or removed, it should be automatically saved into a file.
-- [ ] When a book is lent or returned, the info should be saved to the file.
+13. When a book is lent or returned, the info should be saved to the file.
-- [ ] All the information should be available from the saved file when the program starts.
+14. All the information should be available from the saved file when the program starts.
-- [ ] If a functionality isn’t working, the program should show a proper error message.
-For
+15. If a functionality isn’t working, the program should show a proper error message.
+For example:
-      example:

     a.
-The book price should be a floating number
+The book price should be a floating number.

     b.
 This book isn’t available to remove.

     c. etc…

 ## NOTES